Thirutham: Plot

 Karthik, whose real name is Velmurugan, was Shanmugam's car driver and lived with his widowed mother in Ooty.
 His mother wanted him to get married, but all the women refused to marry him since he had a stammering mouth and an ugly-looking face.
 Therefore, Velmurugan developed an inferiority complex.
 Vandana, an aspiring house surgeon, came to Ooty for her training course and stayed in Shanmugam's house.
 Moved by Velmurugan's sad life, Vandana helped him overcome his stammering problem, and Velmurugan fell in love with her.
-One day, Vandana read Velmurugan's love letter and did not talk to him anymore.
+One day, Vandana read Velmurugan's love letter and did not talk to him any more.
 After her training, she left Ooty and returned home.
 Priya, one of the nurses working in the same hospital, promised Velmurugan that she will bring them together.
 However, Priya scammed him: she posed as Vandana on the phone and talked to the innocent Velmurugan, and she enjoyed life with his hard-earned savings.
 When he discovered the scam, he was heartbroken.
 Thereafter, his mother died and he decided to end his life by falling into a ravine with his boss's car.
 However, he was heavily wounded and was brought to the hospital, where Shanmugam treated him.
 Velmurugan survived the accident but began to suffer from horrible headaches.
 He then underwent extensive plastic surgery on his face.
 Six months later, Velmurugan had become a handsome man and successfully overcame his inferiority complex, but he developed a superiority complex.
 Afterwards, he became a psychopath and married around five women (all named Priya) and eloped on the very next day with their jewels and valuable belongings.

 Back to the present, Karthik manages to escape from the hospital and decides to go to Delhi to marry another girl named Priya, but before, he bumps into the nurse Priya.
 When he tries to fatally torture her, he becomes emotionally disturbed and faints.
 Admitted to the hospital, a worried Vandana comes to see Karthik, who is suffering from heavy headaches.
 Karthik begs her to kill him to relieve him from pain and suffering.
-Feeling guilty for what happened to him, Vandana euthanizes him and is arrested by the police.
+Feeling guilty for what happened to him, Vandana euthanises him and is arrested by the police.